Hyle-org/devhub-hyle/docs/quickstart/example/proof-composition.md

 cargo run -- --contract-name id verify bob.id pass 0
 ```

 0 is a nonce: every time we verify successfully bob's identity, it increments.
 Now if we want to verify it again, we should use 1 as nonce.
-(We also use « pass » as our default password.)
+(We also use "pass" as our default password.)

 We now do the same for alice: